← Back to Learn

 }

-$ zig test test.zig
+$ zig test 2-integer-overflow-runtime.zig

-1/1 test.test.integer overflow at runtime... thread 2821 panic: integer overflow
+1/1 2-integer-overflow-runtime.test.integer overflow at runtime...thread 3030394 panic: integer overflow

-/home/runner/work/www.ziglang.org/www.ziglang.org/doctest-829c56f1/test.zig:3:7: 0x1038e2e in test.integer overflow at runtime (test)
+/home/ci/actions-runner-website/_work/www.ziglang.org/www.ziglang.org/assets/zig-code/features/2-integer-overflow-runtime.zig:3:7: 0x103cc2e in test.integer overflow at runtime (test)

 x += 1;